practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05e - Haxe/README.md

 $
 ```

-Simmilar to this is to use the _--run_ switch to "interpret a Haxe module with command line arguments":
+Simmilar to this command is to use the _--run_ switch to "interpret a Haxe module with command line arguments":

 ```
 $ haxe --run RandomStreamsForPerfStats